nicheng404/COMP1110-Lab-Exercises/src/comp1110/lab4/README.md

 2. When you're not checking in with your tutor, you should be listening to the **lab leader** as they give an overview of what you'll be working through in this week's lab.

 ## Part II:  Your Lab Tasks

+### Group design exercise

+Your tutor will walk you through a group design exercise for the following problem.

+*Problem brief*

+A client at a software design company wants assistance processing their documents.
+After interviewing the client, you find that their documents consist of a one sentence title, a date, and a series of paragraphs.
+Each paragraph is a simple list of sentences.
+Paragraphs are separated by new lines.
+Each document also has an author (first and last name) and a document access level (open, internal or confidential).

+At a minimal level, the client would like the software to be able to:
+* Count the number of words in the document (with or without the title)
+* Count the number of characters in the document
+* Print out a document
+* Print out the date of the document
+* Print out the author of the document

+Additional desirable features:
+* Count the number of a particular type of word (noun, verb, proper noun or other)
+* Given a title, date, author and a string for the remaining document, create a document file
+* Spell check the document

 ### GitLab Upstream Pulls for Assignment